davatorium/rofi/README.md

 Run mode features:

-  - `Shift-Return` to run the selected program in a terminal
+ * `Shift-Return` to run the selected program in a terminal
-  - favorites list, with frequently used programs sorted on top
+ * Favorites list, with frequently used programs sorted on top
-  - custom entries, like aliases, added by executing a command
+ * Custom entries, like aliases, added by executing a command

 ## Desktop File Application launcher